 Live in your world, play in ours

 At the turn of the century, the PlayStation 2 was the console to own.
-Not only did it dominate its competitors, outselling some of them into oblivion (RIP Dreamcast), the system continued to be a successful money maker for Sony until it was discontinued in 2012.
-But the PS2 wasn't only successful because it was a neat piece of hardware--the system had some of the most outstanding and memorable games to ever exist.
+Not only did it dominate its competitors, outselling some of them into oblivion (RIP Dreamcast), but the system continued to be a successful money maker for Sony until it was discontinued in 2012.
+The PS2 wasn't only successful because it was a neat piece of hardware, though; the system had some of the most outstanding and memorable games to ever exist.

-With fantastic console exclusives, games sporting some of the best visuals of their time, and a library that was built over a decade, there are a whole lot of amazing titles to consider when putting together a best PS2 games list.
+With fantastic console exclusives, games sporting some of the best visuals of their time, and birthplace of iconic franchises, there are a whole lot of amazing titles to consider when putting together a best PS2 games list.
 But, we've combed through our memories, old gaming collections, and reader suggestions to bring together our definitive list of the must play titles on the system.
-We have 50 of the best right here, starting with...
+We have 25 of the best right here, starting with...

 Dark Cloud 2's world-creation system was addictive, to say the least.
 It's randomly generated dungeons made searching for geostones feel fresh with every visit, and it was easy to lose hours snapping photos and sussing out every last village piece.
 The game also shipped with an addictive golfing minigame called spheda and a fishing diversion; all in addition to a meaty story.
 We don't know how we found time to save the world, but we know we had fun doing it.

 Arcade-to-console ports are risky, but Project Soul pulled off Soulcalibur 2's PS2 translation with nary a scratch.
 Considered one of the tightest, prettiest, and most fluid fighters of its day (and even today by some), the sequel improved on everything its Soul Blade and Soulcalibur predecessors did right, while introducing new faces, weapons, modes, upgraded visuals, and a substantial weapon master side quest.